 "5S relates to workplace organisation and forms a solid foundation upon which many organisations base their drive for continuous improvement."
+Kaizen Institute

 All organisations want to be more efficient and to reduce waste; they want to streamline their operations and increase their revenue.
 But, often, the question is: where do you start?

-The 5S methodology, developed in Japan, enables businesses to achieve these objectives through the implementation of five key steps.
+The 5S methodology developed in Japan, enables businesses to achieve these objectives through the implementation of five key steps.
 5S is derived from the philosophy of "kaizen", which simply means "continuous improvement".

 Japanese automotive manufacturer, Toyota, states that the philosophy of "kaizen" is one of its core values.
 This philosophy is supported by three key principles, one of which is 5S.
-At Toyota, 5S is practiced across the whole organisation, including in sales and marketing, administration, product development and management.
+At Toyota, 5S is practised across the whole organisation, including in sales and marketing, administration, product development and management.

 So, let's take a deeper look.